wsaada19/CommunityQuests/README.md

 **Note: Only money and command rewards are given to players who contributed but are offline when the quest is complete, I plan on addressing this in the future.**

-**money, experience, commands and items are all optional, you do not need to specify the values you don't want to use.**
+**Note: money, experience, commands and items are all optional, you do not need to specify the values you don't want to use.**

 Rewards example